GerritForge/gatling-sbt-gerrit-test/README.md

 * The authenticated user will also need `Code-Review +2 ` permissions on the selected project.
 * The project will need a master branch.
 * The only submit requirement for the selected project *needs* to be `Code-Review +2`.
+* REVIEWER_ACCOUNT can be any form of identifier for a user, including account id or email.
+    It cannot be yourself or a non-existing user.
 * The repo the tests will run against (`GERRIT_PROJECT`) will need the following ACLs to be set:
 ![ACLs](./images/ACLs.png)